 Luxembourg is a very underrated destination, usually seen as a place where only businesspeople and politicians travel, when in fact, the country has a lot to offer to history, nature and adventure lovers!
 Luxembourg is also pioneering the way for European countries in its efforts to promote eco-travel and responsible tourism.

-One of those eco-travel initiatives is an excellent public transport system that will be free for everyone from summer 2019, making Luxembourg the first country in the world to offer free public transport.
+One of those eco-travel initiatives is an excellent public transport system that is free, making Luxembourg the first country in the world to offer free public transport.
 There’s also a good system of bike lanes throughout the entire country, meaning you can cut down on your carbon footprint when exploring Luxembourg.

 Those who enjoy hiking might be surprised to find out that there’s a great long-distance hike in Luxembourg, the Mullerthal Trail.
 It traverses the region also known as Little Switzerland, with beautiful cliffs and rocks formations.
 The trail can be hiked in 7-10 days, depending on how many ‘add ons’ one chooses to do.
 It is also easy to break the hike in stages and get to the trailhead by public transport.
 Hiking is a great, low impact outdoor activity that doesn’t put any strain on the environment.

 While the number of sustainable tourism destinations is increasing around the world, one of the first places to embrace traveling responsibly was undoubtedly Costa Rica.
 Over 70 years ago, Costa Rica’s president abolished the country’s military, allowing military spending to be redistributed into conservation.
 Since then, Costa Rica has become a leader in environmental protection.
 The country is covered in a richly biodiverse rainforest, and the government restricts development on over 25% of its land through protected parks and wildlife reserves.
 Additionally, over 95% of the country’s electricity comes from green energy.